edoardodepiccoli/etch-a-sketch/README.md

 # etch-a-sketch
-Still a work-in-progress and not finished at all
+Still a work-in-progress and not finished at all.
 The brush size option causes a bug that I still have to fix